kidaa30/ohimanual/conceptual/ohi-concguide.txt

 When deciding the spatial scale of the assessments, the Working Group should consider the following:

-•	At what spatial scale are most data collected?
+*	At what spatial scale are most data collected?

-•	What are the existing governance or political boundaries that would be relevant? (governance/decision-making boundaries are needed if the Index will be useful for management)
+*	What are the existing governance or political boundaries that would be relevant? (governance/decision-making boundaries are needed if the Index will be useful for management)

-•	If managers and/or policy makers are interested, what needs to be measured and why?
+*	If managers and/or policy makers are interested, what needs to be measured and why?
 At what scale do they work?

 These questions are important to keep the Index assessment relevant but ultimately data availability will be the most important factor when defining boundaries for the Index.

 There is no single criterion for identifying the scale of the study area since the Index can potentially be used at all scales using data, parameters, interests, and goals at the scale of the study.

-###**Establishing Your Strategy**
+### **Establishing Your Strategy**

 Your strategy should be a results-based planning document that details the results and objectives that will be achieved through the assessment and the specific activities, human resources, and funding needed to achieve them.